Before the Event

 (See Also Port Everglades and Airport)

 Visitors to Broward County may experience an unexpected vacation interruption due to severe tropical weather, including tropical storms and hurricanes.
 As a visitor at one of Broward’s beachside resorts, or as a cruise or airline passenger, your safety is Broward County’s top priority.
-TOP TIPS

 - Know if your hotel is located in an evacuation area.